SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-application-metrics.md

 ### Renaming metric

-In order to rename metrics, the [transformprocessor] can be use.
+In order to rename metrics, the [transformprocessor] can be used.
 Please look at the following snippet:

 ```yaml
 sumologic: